-Pet Detectives and Rescue Fund is a new non-profit organization, which will focus on stopping, exposing and preventing animal abuse.
+Pet Detectives and Rescue Fund is a subsidiary of Ariel Investigations, which will focus on stopping, exposing and preventing animal abuse.

 PDRF has made a steadfast commitment to end animal suffering.
 Thousands of dogs, cats, pigs, horses, cows and other animals are abused or face imminent death.

-PDRF’s mission is to enhance and coordinate enforcement of animal cruelty laws and to educate interested agencies aspects of animal cruelty and the relationship of animal cruelty to other forms of assaulting behavior.
+PDRF has a mission to enhance and coordinate enforcement of animal cruelty laws and to educate interested agencies aspects of animal cruelty and the relationship of animal cruelty to other forms of assaulting behavior.

 PDRF was formed because the problem of animal abuse and neglect has grown beyond the resources of the existing animal welfare agencies.
 They cannot keep pace with the volume of problems that need to be addressed.